Love Spells

 The scarab was also a symbol of protection, safeguarding lovers from jealousy, betrayal, and external forces that could threaten their bond.
 It was often inscribed on amulets worn by individuals who wanted to keep their love safe from harm or who sought to attract a lover who could offer stability and growth.

-The Lotus: Symbol of Purity and Sensuality
+The Lotus: Symbol of purity and sensuality

 The Sacred Lotus Flower